mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- makefile for incremental compilation
+- Fix bug: if multiple mask instances in one slice overlap, the volume displayed may be wrong.
 - explore image enhancement, denoising, superresolution
     - Gaussian filtering (2D, 3D)
     - non local means (trash)